On Generalized Uncertainty Principle

-That's why string theory in general contains gravity and/or gauge forces.
-In particular, even if we start only with open strings, the consistency of the theory requires that closed strings must always coexist with open strings and interact with open and closed strings in a manner which is dictated, at least in the low energy limit such as supergravity.
-The string interactions are such that divergences in any string diagrams are absent in the peculiar ways in contrast to the ordinary Feynmann diagrams of the gauge theories \cite{GreenSchwarzWitten}, \cite{Polchinski}.
-These string interactions are splitting or joining at the end points of open strings and the rejoining of two closed strings at arbitrary points along with both open and closed strings which amounts to the statement that sufficiently small portion of each worldsheet at an arbitrary point on it is always dynamically equivalent to the segment of a one sheeted plane.
-The uniformity of the worldsheet in this sense is mathematically formulated by a characteristic conformal invariance which is intimately connected to the universal nature of the energy density of the string.
+In this sense, the string theory in general contains both the gravity and gauge interactions.
+In particular, even if we start only with open strings, the consistency of the theory requires that the closed strings must always coexist with the open strings.
+Both the open and closed strings do interact that is dictated atleast in the low energy supergravity limit.
+In fact, the string length introduces a regulator into the theory.
+In contrast to the Feynmann diagrams of standard gauge theories, the string interactions appear in such a manner that the divergences in the corresponding string diagrams are absent in peculiar ways \cite{GreenSchwarzWitten}, \cite{Polchinski}.
+The above string interactions are splitting and joining at the end points of open strings and the rejoining of two closed strings.
+At arbitrary points, the interactions involving the open and closed strings amount to the statement that a sufficiently small portion of the underlying worldsheet theory is always dynamically equivalent to a segment of the one sheeted plane.
+In this sense, it is worth mentioning that the uniformity of the worldsheet is mathematically formulated by a characteristic conformal invariance requirement which is intimately connected to the universal nature of the energy density of constituent strings.